jlmc/hibernate-tunings/README.md

 > A - How to detect HHH000104 issues with hibernate.query.fail_on_pagination_over_collection_fetch

-> B - Fix N + 1 probleam with  hibernate-enhance-plugin
+> B - Fix N + 1 problem with  hibernate-enhance-plugin

 > C - override-generator-strategy: override the identity and sequence generation strategy